AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

 - "all" function

-This means that the following are *not* supported (don't even try it):
+This means that the following are *not* supported in reachability (don't even try it):
 - print statements
 - numpy functions
 - loops (except any and all statements)

 It is also highly recommended not to use else/elif statements.

-If something is not supported, the parser will usually throw a "Not Supported" error message
+If something is not supported, the parser will usually throw a "Not Supported" error message.

+Since simulate_simple bypasses the parser, it may be able to handle code unsuported by the parser.

 In terms of formatting, you may nest if statements as follows: